trguhq/testglobe/README.md

 If you don't have glGenerateMipmap define NO_GENMIPMAP as in the Makefile example.

+### Xcode
+No .xcodeproj is provided at this time (as of v0.1), however testglobe was built for macOS with Xcode.
+This will be provided at some point in the future.

 ## Known issues
 * FreeGLUT on Linux (tested on arm64 Raspberry Pi) seems to have an issue with drawing text when texturing is enabled.